techone --guide=erp

 Regulatory updates

 Tax changes, new regulations, reporting adjustments.
-Some include it in the price, others charge 15-20% of the license annually.
+Some vendors include it in the price, others bill it separately as a recurring fee.

 Customization and development